Vacuity/Smart-Contracts/README.md

 How should the Science IDN issue be addressed?

 a.
 Refunds should be issued from the Science Guild's trust
 b.
-IDNs should be minted and distributed to the complaintants free-of-charge
+IDNs should be minted and distributed to the complainants free-of-charge
 c.
 No action should be taken by the community
 ```